ajdepaul/TaggedMusic/readme.md

 ## Audio File Sources

 Audio file sources are used to store and retrieve audio files by file name.
-The key string used in a [song library's song map](#Song-Libraries) match the audio file names used in an audio file source.
+To get an audio file for a song in a song library, use the key string used in the [song library's song map](#Song-Libraries) when requesting a song from an audio file source.
 New audio file sources can be created by implementing the `AudioFileSource` interface, but some are provided by Tagged Music already.

 ### Local Audio File Source

 The `LocalAudioFileSource` provides an easy way of storing library data from a directory on the device.
 When audio files are pulled, a path to the audio file in that directory is provided.
-When audio files are pushed, the files are copied to that directory.
+When audio files are pushed, the files are copied into that directory.
 Because the files are only stored locally, it is not possible to use the same local audio file source across different devices.

-### Sftp Audio File Source
+### SFTP Audio File Source

-The `SftpAudioFileSource` stores audio files in a directory on an SFTP server.
-A directory on the SFTP server is used to push/pull audio files to/from.
-When pulling audio files, that are downloaded locally and remain there until they are deleted manually.
+The `SftpAudioFileSource` stores audio files on an SFTP server.
+A specified directory on the SFTP server is used to push/pull audio files.
+Pulled audio files are downloaded into a local directory and remain there until they are deleted manually.

 ### Cached Audio File Source